cloudflare/cloudflare-docs/content/analytics/network-analytics/reference/network-analytics-v1.md

 You can apply multiple filters and exclusions to adjust the scope of the data displayed in Network Analytics.

-Filters affect all of the data displayed in the Network Analytics page.
+Filters affect all the data displayed in the Network Analytics page.

-There are two ways to filter Network Analytics data—use the **Add filter** button or click on one of the **stat filters**.
+There are two ways to filter Network Analytics data: use the **Add filter** button or select one of the stat filters.

 ### Use the Add filter button

-Click the **Add filter** button to open the **New filter** popover.
+Select **Add filter** to open the **New filter** popover.
 Specify a field, an operator, and a value to complete your filter expression.
-Click **Apply** to update the view.
+Select **Apply** to update the view.

 When applying filters, observe these guidelines: